APPENDIX - Fringe Spacing Geometry Module

 The null question (stated precisely)

-The proper null question is: "Given the observed building dimensions in the WTC complex, how likely is it that their max/min scale ratio (\(\approx 3.85\times\)) approximates the bandwidth ratio of a specific real-world transmitter class (\(\approx 3.57\times\)) to within 8%?"
-This depends on the distribution of building dimensions and the number of candidate transmitter windows in the RF spectrum — a quantifiable but not yet computed probability.
+The proper null question is: "Given the observed building dimensions in the WTC complex, how likely is it that their max/min scale ratio (\(\approx 3.85\times\)) approximates the bandwidth ratio of a referenced HF operational class (\(\approx 3.57\times\)) to within 8%?"
+This depends on the distribution of building dimensions and the number of candidate transmitter windows in the RF spectrum.
+That probability is routed to the companion spatial-analysis bundle rather than left implicit.

 Bottom line